sumotoy/RA8875/README.md

 the EastRising at buydisplay.com, well made and much cheaper than adafruit.

 Please wait a beta release, I'm still fighting with the code....

+  The goals...

+  - All features supported
+  - All communication protocols supported
+  - Support for the many external ROM Font chip
+  - Support for the external SPI FLASH
+  - Suitable for Teensy 3 and Arduino's
+  - Correct use of Print, Write and Println
+  - Correct use of setCursor to mimic LiquidCrystal library

+This alpha version uses the new SPI Transaction library from Paul Stoffregen that it's included in Teensy 3 1.0.5 R20/2 IDE and will be prolly adapted for Arduino 1.0.5 as well pretty soon, but can automatically downgrade to normal SPI library.
+The beta release will use a main section for all chip stuff and several other libs for the protocols (as my LiquidCrystalNew).
+I should have a stable and workable version in a couple of days with many examples included...

+About RA8875 chip
+This is amazing device, if you read the capabilities you will shocked but everithing come at a price...
+All comunications with this chip can be problematic, remember that it's not a classic driver where you have basic drawing commands and you build up everithing else, this one use kinda macros and the chip will execute very fast commands so you have tons of registers and commands!
+Another problem... when you sent a command you will prolly need to check if the chip has terminated job before send another one, this is important since your MCU it's really fast to send commands and it's prolly faster than RA8875 so you can easily going messed up!
+The documentation of this chip it's surprisely good but it's hudge so prepare spend several hours to study over and over....
+I'm started with 4 wire SPI that is prolly the best choice, just 4 wires (maybe 5 or 6) and you can have a full color interface without lose all your MCU pins, it's pretty damn fast but I spent hours to figure out that the best way it's use SPI transactions since Write commands can be max 6.6Mhz but Read ones works only at 3.2Mhz max!
+If you are using another SPI chip in the same time remember to modify his library for SPI transactions and you will happier...
+In the other side this chip can shine even with a small and slow MCU even if you are driving a 800x400 65K color tft!
+You have onboard touch screen controller, keypad controller, PWM's 2GPIO's, has BTE graphic engine and DMA capabilities and much much more, really impressive.